bronzehedwick/chrisdeluca/content/article/dont-get-pantsed/game/17-look.md

 "Do you mean Janet?"

 It's barely a distraction, but you take it.
-You run for the window, but Jess locked it.
-You fumble with it for a moment.
+You run for the window, but Jess had locked it.
+You fumble for a moment.

 Markus, "What are you doing, bro?"